-Algebra II forms the foundation for key concepts in advanced math courses.
-This course covers a full year of Algebra II in eight weeks by addressing algebraic functions and equations of lines and higher order polynomials; exponents and logarithms; rational expressions; absolute value; piecewise; and step.
-The course ends with an introduction to trigonometry beyond the right triangle.
-Students explore concepts directly through their own investigations, make and test conjectures about what they observe, and apply these conjectures to solve problems and create new conjectures.
-Assessments include tests and quizzes, discussion prompts, and group and individual projects.
-By the end of the course, students will have gained proficiency in critical thinking, pattern recognition, graphing, transformations and communication.
+In Algebra II, students enrich their algebraic and geometric skills to form the foundation for key concepts in advanced math courses.
+This course covers a full year of Algebra II in eight weeks by addressing algebraic functions and equations of lines and higher order polynomials.
+Building on their work with linear and quadratic functions, students extend their repertoire of functions to include piecewise, polynomial, radical, exponential, logarithmic, and rational functions.
+Students also study arithmetic and geometric sequences through the application of linear and exponential functions.
+The course concludes with an introduction to trigonometry beyond the right triangle.
+Algebraic content is taught from the graphical, numerical, analytical, and verbal perspectives with specific attention paid to the connection among these representations.
+Assessments include unit tests and quizzes, self-graded assignments, discussion prompts, and group and individual application projects.
+By the end of the course, students will have gained proficiency in critical thinking, pattern recognition, analytical approaches, and communication skills.

 Summer courses are for-credit opportunities for ambitious students to get a jump on the next academic year.
 Students participating in these courses should plan to devote 25-30 hours per week for eight weeks to their course.
 Students will receive grades and comments in these classes, which are the equivalent of year-long, high-school level courses.
 Because of the pacing and intensity of for-credit summer courses, there is little flexibility; students must be available and have internet access for all eight weeks of the course.

 WHAT STUDENTS SAY

 "My teacher did a very good job providing support for me when I struggled with certain topics.
 This class helped me a lot and I would definitely take this course again!"

 WHAT STUDENTS DO